odyslam/home-urbit-anchor/README.md

 ```
 docker-compose up
 ```

+The setup uses Docker to deliver and run the software.
+You can find the Docker Images on [hub.docker.com](https://hub.docker.com/repository/docker/odyslam/home-urbit-anchor).

 The anchor server should boot up and now you can easily access your urbit from the IP of the machine that runs the anchor server.